johto89/OSEP-Tools-v2/README.md

 - 12/01/2023
     - Updated `Disable-AVProduct.ps1` to actually disable windows defender (using provided cmdlets/registry keys, nothing crazy)
     - More thorough minifying of `Disable-AVProduct.min.ps1`
+    - Fix `powerhollow.py` and `powerinject.py` payloads to not fail if no Amsi found
+    - Add input checks to ensure hollowing targets are valid

 # Disclaimer